Sboonny/Sboonny/README.md

  I’m interested in learning languages (**Programming languages** or **Nautral languages**) and **workout**.

  I mainly use **TypeScript** 🐱‍💻.

- I have previously worked at freeCodeCamp, I am currently looking for new opportunities.

  I’m currently learning accessibility and design patterns.